121-27 3rd Avenue SE,

 Much later, a multi-decade restoration project was begun to save the theatre.
 During this process, numerous improvements were made.
 1,600 yards of carpet were duplicated and replaced.
 The chandeliers, made of Austrian cut glass, were restored.
 The huge downstairs lounge, complete with fireplace, was restored in the late-1970’s by the Junior League of Cedar Rapids.

 Until 1973, the lobby and lounge were filled with oil paintings from Europe, gilt mirrors, chests with marble or bronze busts, statues on pedestals, tables, sofas upholstered in blue and green velvet, and gilded lamps.
 In the auditorium, most of the seats were re-upholstered with red velvet.
 The original draperies only needed cleaning.
 The ceiling did not need cleaning because of it’s unique air-intake system.
 The Pagoda-style box office was also restored.

-The Wurlitzer pipe organ (original cost $28,000) was restored too and is presently maintained by the Cedar Rapids Area Theatre Organ Society.
-Cedar Rapids is one of only two other cities to have two working theater organs in their original installations.
-The other is the ‘Rhinestone Barton’ in the former Iowa Theatre.
+The Wurlitzer pipe organ (original cost $28,000) was restored too and gave its first concert in March 2014.
+It is presently maintained by the Cedar Rapids Area Theatre Organ Society.
+Cedar Rapids is one of only two other cities to have two working theatre organs in their original installations.
+The other is the ‘Rhinestone Barton’ in the former Iowa Theatre, Cedar Rapids.